roadfoodr/tinware/prompts/tinware-FSD-current.md

 ### 5.5 Game Completion

-- When the user believes they've found all words, they click "No More Words".
-- The processRemainingAnswers function from GameUtils.ts is used to reveal remaining valid words in the DisplayArea.
+1. The `processRemainingAnswers` function from `GameUtils.ts` is used to reveal remaining valid words in the DisplayArea.
+2. The score is calculated using the `calculateScore` function from `GameUtils.ts`.
-- A success message is generated using the calculateSuccessMessage function from GameUtils.ts.
+3. A success message is generated using the `calculateSuccessMessage` function from `GameUtils.ts`.
+4. The appropriate sound (scenarioSuccess or scenarioComplete) is played based on the score.

 ### 5.6 Hint Functionality